There are many reasons for divorce, but if you ask someone why he or she is getting divorced, here are some answers you might get:

 8. Ugh…don’t even ask.

 But if you think about it, these answers are just scratching the surface on the reasons for divorce.
 I’m not saying that these things aren’t true, (they certainly might be) but let’s face facts.
-None of these reasons for divorce are the REAL reason.
+None of these reasons for divorce are the REAL reason or ALL of the reason the two decided to get divorced.
 In other words, getting divorced goes so far beyond “My wife’s a Bitch.”

 In my novel, also called Divorced Girl Smiling, one of the biggest messages in the story is that the reason for the divorce isn’t so simple.
 It’s not cut and dry.